Goat Trick Training

 Remember, you will also need a "get up" command.
 The goat needs to learn that it stays put in the sit until you release it.
 You could use the "come" command or "stand" but it is not a good idea to use "ok".
 OK can mean so many things and it is also a word we human's throw around without thinking about it.
 If an animals learns to obey on a common word, the human can get confused and think that the animal is disobeying.

 As the goat learns to sit on the chair, take beans out so that the chair is lower and lower.
 You could also do this with a hay stack.
 Stack some hay in a corner and work from there.
 Soon, your goat will be sitting on command.
 Just remember, this trick will take time.
 Don't hurry this trick.

-TRAINING YOUR GOAT TO "BRING YOU A HANDKERCHIEF"
+TRAINING YOUR GOAT TO "BRING YOU (or Fetch) A HANDKERCHIEF"